Mah-D/BJEST/README.md

-BJest is a Behavioral Conformance Testing tool for Javascript.
+**BJEST** is a Behavioral Conformance Testing tool for Javascript.
 The idea is to help  testers to not to write testcases, instead, define valid behaviors in the form of predicate for the program under the test, and then BJest will generate values to check if the defined behavior holds.

 To run: run bjest in [NodeJs](http://nodejs.org/) and pass the target file.
 Options: ``` -n [#test cases] -s[size of test case]```

 ###1.
-Some examples###
+Basic examples###
-..1. atmTest..
+1. #####atmTest#####
-...atmTest.js has a withdraw function which simply receives two inputs namely 'balance' and 'amount' and decrements current balance by amount value and returns the new balance.
+has a withdraw function which simply receives two inputs namely 'balance' and 'amount' and decrements current balance by amount value and returns the new balance.
 The behavior we define here is just to make sure withdrawal amount is always less than the current balance i.e. the new balance never should be less than 0.
-We name this behavior atmTest() and pass it to BJest along with number of tries and type of inputs, where here is non-negative numbers.
+We name this behavior atmTest() and pass it to BJEST along with number of tries and type of inputs, where here is non-negative numbers.

-    1.2 divTest:
+2. #####divTest#####
 divTest.js defines the division operation on two given operands namely x and y.
-To check if division holds a commutative behavior, we simply put a check to commutative behavior and BJest tests this behavior on integer types.
+To check if division holds commutative behavior, we simply put a check to commutative behavior and BJest tests this behavior on integer types

-    1.3 powerTest:
+3. #####powerTest#####
-We defined our power operation and to check if it performs soundly we define a behavior that a correct power function should return the same value as power function in Javascript Math library.
+We defined our power operation and to check if it performs soundly. we define a behavior that a correct power function should return the same value as power function in Javascript ```Math``` library.
 The original function has some bugs and we commented out four steps to make it correct.

-1.4 reverseStringTest:
-Return true if reverse of reverse of a given string would be the same as the string.

-1.5.subsetStringTest:

-gets two array and returns true if the array1 contains array2.
-Two behaviors are being tested:
-	1. subset relation should be reflective
-	2. augmenting a new element should not broke subset relation

 2. Supported Datatypes:
 To see examples for each datatypes run: $ node sampling.js

-    2.1 Basic Datatypes
+###2.
+Data types###
-BJest can generate values for the following primitive datatypes. bjest.sample([type]) will return a sample array of the given type.
-Run sampling.js to see a sample of all types.
+BJEST can generate values for the following primitive datatypes. ```bjest.sample([type])```  will return a sample array of the given type.
+Run ```sampling.js``` to see a sample of all types.

     -int
         -bjest.sample(t.int); //->[ -1, 0, 2, -1, 0, 2, 3, 3, -2, -1 ]
     -int.positive